pizuricv/BayesAppPluginProject/README.md

 #Create your own minimal plug for BayesProject
 ##Javascript based plugs
 javascript plugs are in the webscript library.
-They don't contain metadata, that you will still need to create directly in the app.
+They don't contain metadata, that you will still need to create metadata directly in the app.

 #Java based plugs